felixdivo/ros2-easy-test/doc/source/design_and_limits.rst

 Design Considerations
 ---------------------

-These were the initial design considerations.
+These were (mostly) the initial design considerations.
 Over time, this may shift.

 Goals
 ~~~~~